 At this point, you may be asking yourself, “what are probiotics?”
 To be a considered a ‘probiotic’ you can’t just be any old strain of bacteria, you have to be an approved strain that is known to confer a health benefit (World Health Organization).

-The most common good bacteria used in probiotics are Lactobacillus and Bifidobacterium, although you may also find names like Enterococcus, Streptococcus, and Escherichia.
-These names refer to the family of bacteria.
+The most common bacteria’s genera used in probiotic products are Lactobacillus and Bifidobacterium, although you may also find names like Enterococcus, Streptococcus, and Escherichia.
+These names refer to the family of bacteria (the genus).
 Think of it as your last name – there are many members of your family with the same last name, and although you may all be related, you all act very differently.

 That’s where species and probiotic strain come in – it gives us the specifics on who we’re talking about.